logo

 Generators, another common post-storm hazard, need to be handled with care.
 They should be kept outside, at least 20 feet away from homes, to avoid the risk of carbon monoxide poisoning.

-Carn recommends installing battery-operated carbon monoxide detectors near sleeping areas to alert families if dangerous levels of the gas are present.
+Carn recommends installing battery-operated carbon monoxide detectors near sleeping areas to alert families if dangerous gas levels are present.
 Proper ventilation and dryness are also critical for safe generator use during the recovery period.

 A man loading gas containers into his car ahead of Hurricane Milton's expected landfall in Lakeland, Florida. | Source: Getty Images